 If you decide you cannot enroll for a class at this time, please inform the director of your respective program stating you are not registering for the current or upcoming semester.
 If we have not heard from you regarding your intentions for two semesters in a row we will withdraw you from the program.

 - Global Religious Traditions

 - Promised Lands

-Residential students (at Berkeley campus) may enroll in residential courses to fulfill the requirements of a certificate program.
+Residential students (at Oakland campus) may enroll in residential courses to fulfill the requirements of a certificate program.
 Please contact the director of the program about specific residential courses.